 About the Research Team

-This project is being carried out by a cross-Network collaboration of researchers at the Research Alliance for New York City Schools, the University of Connecticut, and Vanderbilt University.
+This project is being carried out by a cross-Network collaboration of researchers at the Research Alliance for New York City Schools, the University of Connecticut, and Boston College.
 Samuel J. Kamin serves as the project's Principal Investigator (PI).